-10. ONTARIO TRILLIUM FOUNDATION
+9. ONTARIO TRILLIUM FOUNDATION

-During the year, the Corporation received a grant of \$75,000 from the Ontario Trillium Foundation, of which \$21,831 was spent in 2020.
-Unspent funds in the amount of \$45,669 have been included in deferred revenues, and the remaining \$7,500 will be paid to the Corporation upon completion of the project.
+During fiscal year ended March 31, 2020, the Corporation received a grant of \$75,000 from the Ontario Trillium Foundation, of which \$7,532 was spent in 2021 (\$21,831 in 2020).
+Unspent funds in the amount of \$38,137 have been included in deferred revenues, and the remaining \$7,500 will be paid to the Corporation upon completion of the project.

-11. EXCESS (DEFICIENCY) OF REVENUE OVER EXPENSES
+10. EXCESS (DEFICIENCY) OF REVENUE OVER EXPENSES

 The excess (deficiency) of revenue over expenditures for year consists of two components: operating budget and capital assets.
-After subsidy repayable of \$1,159,100 the operating budget was in a break even position for the year as shown on the statement of revenue, expenses and changes in net assets as the unrestricted net assets did not change from 2019 to 2020 (\$Nil for both years).
-The deficiency of revenue over expenses of \$5,623 relates to writing off the capital assets owned by the Corporation over time as the assets are used and depreciate in value as well as a loss on disposal of assets in the current year.
+After subsidy repayable of \$1,151,058, the operating budget was in a break even position for the year as shown on the statement of revenue, expenses and changes in net assets as the unrestricted net assets did not change from 2020 to 2021 (\$Nil for both years).
+The deficiency of revenue over expenses of \$3,181 relates to writing off the capital assets owned by the Corporation over time as the assets are used and depreciate in value as well as a loss on disposal of assets in the current year.

-12. COMMITMENTS
+11. COMMITMENTS

 In 2018, the Corporation entered into contracts to purchase project management and architect's services for the construction of the Belleville & Quinte West Community Health Centre Trenton site.
-Total professional fees are estimated to be \$150,516 and \$548,625 excluding HST, respectively.
+Total professional fees are estimated to be \$275,126 and \$548,625 excluding HST, respectively.

 The Corporation has commitments under various operating leases for office space.
+The commitments mainly relate to the Belleville site, for which the lease was renewed effective June 1, 2020.
+The Balsam and Murphy Leases will terminate during the 2022 year due to ownership of a new building in the Trenton area.
 The minimum payments under these leases are as follows:

-The Corporation received a total of \$1,997,368 of funding in 2014 and 2017 for a capital expansion project.
-The Corporation received an additional \$196,205 in 2018 for additional site planning.
-Of the advanced funding, \$653,150 (2018 - \$400,208) was paid for expenditures relating to the project and included in deferred contributions.
+The Corporation received a total of \$2,193,573 of funding in 2014, 2017 and 2018 for a capital expansion project.
+During the year, the Corporation received an additional \$7,588,249 for the project.
+Of the advanced funding, \$7,163,517 (2020 - \$653,150) was paid for expenditures relating to the project and included in deferred contributions.
 The remaining advances have been deferred until the remaining expenditures occur.
 The Ministry has committed to provide funding for completion of the project.

-The Corporation has entered into a contract with a contractor to complete the building construction project at a cost of \$10,654,000, excluding HST.
-Subsequent to the year end, the Corporation has also entered into an contract for site testing and inspection services at a cost of \$29,900, excluding HST.
+In 2020, the Corporation entered into a contract with a contractor to complete the building construction project at a cost of \$10,654,000, excluding HST.
+During the year, the Corporation has also entered into an contract for site testing and inspection services at a cost of \$29,900, excluding HST.

-13. LINE OF CREDIT
+12. LINE OF CREDIT

-The Corporation has an operating line of credit with an authorized limit of \$200,000, of which \$Nil (2019 - \$Nil) was utilized at year end.
+The Corporation has a non-revolving facility of \$1,000,000 for 12 months, expiring in January 2022, of which \$Nil was utilized at year end.
+The facility can only be used for capital purposes.
+The facility bears interest at prime rate.
+The Corporation also has an operating line of credit with an authorized limit of \$200,000, of which \$Nil (2020 - \$Nil) was utilized at year end.
 The line of credit bears interest at prime rate.

-14. INVESTED IN TANGIBLE AND INTANGIBLE CAPITAL ASSETS - INTERNALLY RESTRICTED
+13. INVESTED IN TANGIBLE AND INTANGIBLE CAPITAL ASSETS - INTERNALLY RESTRICTED